orionjs/orioncms-documentation/docs/pages.md

 ```
 ### Should I use pages?

-Pages are not array of things.
-Although the developer will put them in lists (like menus or something), each item has nothing to do with the other.
+Pages are not an array of things.
+Although the developer will put them in lists (like menus or something), items have nothing to do with one another.
 For example: FAQ, Contact, History of the company, etc.

-Entities are definitely array of things.
-For example: a gallery images, blog posts, projects of the company, etc.
+Entities are definitely arrays of things.
+For example: a gallery of images, blog posts, projects of the company, etc.

 If you want to build a blog you must use entities.
 If in your blog you want some extra pages like contact, FAQ or maybe decide in the future, use pages for that.

 Of course you can do a blog or a gallery with pages, but that is not the correct way.

-### How this work
+### How this works

 First, in code you must register a template and attatch a schema to that template.
 Then, the admin will choose a template and create a new page.
-When a user request the url for that page, orion with load the template with the
-data of the page.
+When a user requests the url for that page, orion will load the template with the data of the page.

 ### Create a new template

 To add pages you must create at least one template.
-Each template comes with a schema (like a entity) and with
+Each template comes with a schema (like an entity) and with
 a meteor html template.

 ```js